Network-Sec/privATM/README.md

 ```

 ## Bloodhound Data Collection
-We started working on data collecting for Bloodhound.
+We started working on data collection for Bloodhound ingestion.
 Because Sharphound is heavily flagged (including the reflective powershell loader), we're trying to incorporate a **light / stealth** enum for similar data - not sure if we can achieve compatibility in the end, but we'll keep working on it, or provide our own frontend.

 We consider `privileges` (also 2nd hand, through a group or machine) as rather **well-known** and usually easy path, that Pentesters should quickly recognize.
 So we may resort towards a rather quick print-out in bright-green colour, if it becomes too complicated to implement.